Fast scratch folder (/disco2fs/projectid)

 Important

-Your fast scratch folder is located at /disco2fs/username, where username is your Discoverer HPC username (the account name).
+Your fast scratch folder is located at /disco2fs/projectid, where projectid is your Discoverer HPC projectid (the account name).
 Physically, that folder lives on Luster file system, which is able to handle high I/O loads.
 Your running jobs should be configured to write there their output files.

 Warning

-You MUST NOT use /disco2fs/username as an archive storage folder for data that isn’t being used or processed.
+You MUST NOT use /disco2fs/projectid as an archive storage folder for data that isn’t being used or processed.

 Size/Quota